Wobbling double sine-Gordon kinks: Introduction

 Historically, the pioneering works about kink-antikink collisions include Sugiyama \cite{sugiyama1979kink}, Campbell et al. \cite{campbell1983resonance, peyrard1983kink, campbell1986kink}. and Anninos et al. \cite{anninos1991fractal}.
 In \cite{sugiyama1979kink}, the author observed that, after the collision, a kink and an antikink annihilate or reflect after a critical velocity.
 Moreover, the author proposed a reduced model describing the system using collective coordinates.
 Unfortunately, one of the equations had a typo that propagated in the literature for many years.
 In the triplet of papers \cite{campbell1983resonance, peyrard1983kink, campbell1986kink} the authors computed the resonance windows for the $\phi^4$ model, a modified sine-Gordon model, and the double sine-Gordon with high precision.
 Moreover, they argued that the resonance windows occur due to a resonant energy exchange mechanism between the kink's translational and vibrational modes.
-Thus, They were able to find analytical expressions for the windows' location and shape and conjecture that higher-order resonance windows exist at the border of the lower order ones.
+Thus, they found analytical expressions for the windows' location and shape and conjectured that higher-order resonance windows exist at the border of the lower-order ones.
 In \cite{anninos1991fractal} the authors showed that resonance windows form a fractal structure, both numerically and using the reduced system proposed by Sugiyama.
 Unfortunately, when the typo in the reduced equations was corrected, the qualitative similarity between the reduced and full systems disappeared \cite{takyi2016collective}.
-After that, there has been a great number of works discussing kink-antikink interactions in various scenarios.
-Some of these include the investigation of quasinormal modes in kink-antikink collisions \cite{dorey2018resonant,campos2020quasinormal}, models with BPS preserving defects \cite{adam2019phi, adam2019spectral, adam2019bps, adam2019solvable, manton2019iterated, adam2020kink}, interactions of kinks with fermions \cite{gibbons2007fermions, saffin2007particle, chu2008fermions, brihaye2008remarks, campos2020fermion}, collisions between kinks with long-rage tails \cite{khare2019family, christov2019long, manton2019forces, christov2019kink, christov2020kink, campos2020interaction}, collision of kinks with boundaries \cite{arthur2016breaking, dorey2017boundary, lima2019boundary}, multikink scattering \cite{marjaneh2017multi, marjaneh2017high, marjaneh2018extreme, gani2019multi} and collision between kinks in two-component scalar field theories \cite{halavanau2012resonance, alonso2018reflection, alonso2020non}.
+To remedy that, the authors of \cite{takyi2016collective} tried to integrate the reduced equations without any approximation but faced a singularity in the equations.
+Finally, in two recent works, this singularity problem was corrected with a clever choice of collective coordinates \cite{manton2021kink}, and then the reduced equations could reproduce the resonance structure \cite{manton2021collective}.